 Three units of fieldwork, including observation in various early childhood education settings; and three units for a supervised practicum experience.

 Completion of an associate's degree or a minimum of 60 semester credits with a grade of "C" or higher from a college or university accredited by regional commissions.

 Applicants may also take CLEP (College Level Exam Program) tests to acquire credits.
 A maximum of 30 credits may transfer.

-Examines the requisite knowledge and skills for successfully establishing, supporting, and maintaining respectful collaborative relationships between today's diverse families, schools/centers, and community resources.
+Examines the requisite knowledge and skills successfully establishing, supporting, and maintaining respectful collaborative relationships between today's diverse families, schools/centers, and community resources.
 Students will also be introduced to inclusive programs for children and schools that serve young children with and without special needs.